 The recommendations from the audit have provided the foundation and inspiration for the development of the next iteration of Council's Reconciliation Strategy.
 This will take Council on a cultural journey, creating the platform to significantly increase the understanding of Indigenous ways of knowing, being and doing.
-It will embed cultural principles and values into the broader practices and procedures across Council, making our services and facilities more accessible and culturally safe for Indigenous community members.
+It will embed cultural principles and values into the broader practices and procedures across Council, making our services and facilities more accessible and culturally safe.